- What happens after treatment for breast cancer?

 Lymphedema after breast cancer treatment

 Lymphedema, or swelling of the arm from buildup of fluid, may occur any time after treatment for breast cancer.
-Any treatment that involves removing or giving radiation to the axillary lymph nodes carries the risk of lymphedema because normal drainage of lymph fluid from the arm is changed.
+Any treatment that removes the axillary lymph nodes or gives radiation to the axillary lymph nodes carries the risk of lymphedema because normal drainage of lymph fluid from the arm is changed.

 One of the first symptoms of lymphedema may be a feeling of tightness in the arm or hand on the same side that was treated for breast cancer.
 Any swelling, tightness, or injury to the arm or hand should be reported promptly to your doctor or nurse.